andreasabel/inCode/entry/introduction-to-singletons-4.md

 relationships!
 Once we unlock the power of type-level functions with *singletons*, writing type-level relationships become as simple as writing value-level ones.
-If you can write a value-level function, you can write a type-level function!
+If you can write a value-level function, you can write a *type-level* function.

 ### Kicking it up a notch

-Alright, so let's see how far we can really take this!
+How far we can really take this?

 Let's make a data type that represents a *series of hallways*, each linked by a door.
 A hallway is either an empty stretch with no door, or two hallways linked